kolosovpetro/AStudyOnDynamicEquations/README.md

 ## What is all about

+Source code of the manuscript entitled
+"A study on partial dynamic equation on time scales involving derivatives of polynomials".

 ## How to use Mathematica package

 - Open the package file `AStudyOnDinamicEquationsPackage.m` in Wolfram Mathematica, I use version 13.0